Last Updated on

 4. Authentic Alcohol

-For alcohol, try picking up some soju.
+For alcohol, try picking up some soju, which is a staple in most Korean homes and restaurants.
 Some common brands are:

 - 참이슬 (Chamisul) – meaning “real dew”